mxngojuice/CourtSpace3D-v4/README.md

 - Analysts and scouts looking for spatial shooting strengths and weaknesses
 - Players, coaches, and trainers interested in development areas
 - Students learning how sports analytics, visualization, and interactive web apps can work together

+## Collaboration and Contributions

+This was a collaborative project with **Arvind Madan**.

+**Daniel Fulk contributions:**

+- Created the first working prototype using a static LeBron James shot dataset
+- Implemented the initial Streamlit version of the app
+- Built the core visualization pipeline for rendering player shot attempts as 3D trajectories
+- Added hover text metadata for shot-level context
+- Added quarter filtering
+- Built the full hot/cold zone heatmap mode
+- Added the user-controlled heatmap scaling slider
+- Designed the caching system used to handle NBA API requests efficiently

+**Arvind Madan contributions:**

+- Expanded the app with advanced filters and user interface improvements
+- Added the max-shots slider
+- Added the makes/misses filter
+- Added the home/away venue filter
+- Added the shot distance filter
+- Added the shot type filter
+- Added the opponent filter
+- Improved hover text
+- Added automatically updating player and team images
+- Added multi-season query functionality

+Together, these contributions produced an interactive Streamlit app that combines NBA shot chart data, Plotly 3D rendering, contextual filters, and a league-relative hot/cold zone heatmap to help users explore player shooting patterns across seasons, opponents, shot types, venues, and game periods.

 ## App Preview